dps923/winter2017/assignments/a5-ict-curriculum.md

 * The *destination* will be the Course entity class
 * Choose "program" as the *inverse* relationship

 Now, re-select the Course entity.
-Notice that the editor has already set the relationship's inverse value.
+Notice that the editor has already configured/updated the relationship's inverse value.
 Here's what your entity configurations should look like.
 First, Course:

 ![Course entity](images/a5-entity-course.png)
 <br>